Charley Casserly: Houston Texans

-After leaving the Redskins, Casserly took on the General Manager role for the expansion Houston Texans.
+After leaving the Redskins, Casserly took on the general manager role for the expansion Houston Texans.

-With the franchise's first four selections in the 2002 NFL Draft, Casserly drafted David Carr, Jabar Gaffney, Chester Pitts, and Fred Weary.
+With the franchise's first four selections in the 2002 NFL draft, Casserly drafted David Carr, Jabar Gaffney, Chester Pitts, and Fred Weary.

 During Casserly's remaining drafts for the Texans, (2003 through 2006), the Texans drafted five eventual Pro-Bowlers: Andre Johnson (WR, 2003), Jerome Mathis (KR, 2005), DeMeco Ryans (LB, 2006), Mario Williams (DE, 2006) and Owen Daniels (TE 2006).
 Ryans was also named the NFL Defensive Rookie of the Year in 2006.
 Mario Williams, who many criticized for being the #1 overall pick in 2006 (behind college standouts Reggie Bush and Vince Young), made the Pro Bowl in the 2008 season.

 During Casserly's tenure as GM, the Texans went 4–12 in their inaugural season of 2002, then improved to 5–11 in 2003 and 7–9 in 2004 before slumping to a disappointing 2–14 record in 2005.
 During the 2005 season, while the Texans were 1–12, team owner Bob McNair hired former NFL coach Dan Reeves to serve as a consultant to help McNair evaluate his team.
 After the end of the season, head coach Dom Capers was fired by McNair.
 Casserly was criticized for a number of personnel moves, including trading second and third round picks to the Oakland Raiders for Phillip Buchanon in 2005.
 Buchanon was a poor player for the Texans in 2005, and was released by the team after the first four games of the 2006 season.
 In a public interview, McNair criticized the trade for Buchanon, saying that the front office had not done its homework.

-Subsequent to the Texans' 2006 NFL Draft and after the Texans' 2-14 season, Casserly left the organization on June 1, 2006.
+Subsequent to the Texans' 2006 NFL Draft and after the Texans' 2–14 season, Casserly left the organization on June 1, 2006.
 Casserly sought a job in the National Football League front office, but was passed over for the job.
-He was succeeded as General Manager by Rick Smith.
+He was succeeded as general manager by Rick Smith.
 Casserly's work with the Texans was subjected to much criticism.

 Broadcast career

 In addition, Casserly has had extensive experience in radio and television for 16 years.
 While in Washington, he was a part of local television shows on WUSA (CBS), WJLA (ABC), WTTG (Fox) and HTS (Home Team Sports), as well as radio shows on WTOP and WJFK.
 In Houston, Casserly did four years of television on KTRK (ABC) and six years of radio on KILT.
-In the Fall of 1999, he reported three times per week on ESPN Radio and was a contributor on ESPN's show, Edge NFL Match-Up.

-In 2008, he was the color commentator for the Philadelphia Eagles preseason games on Eagles Television Network.

-Formerly, he served as an NFL insider as part of The NFL Today on CBS.
+In the Fall of 1999, he reported three times per week on ESPN Radio and was a contributor on Edge NFL Match-Up.
+In 2008, Casserly was the color commentator for the Philadelphia Eagles preseason games on Eagles Television Network.
+He has also served as an NFL insider as part of The NFL Today on CBS.
+He was inducted in the Washington DC Sports Hall of Fame in 2024.